s-du/ScribbleArchitect/README.md

 - Launch main.py

 ## Usage
 Choose a 'type' of architectural design (exterior render, facade elevation, interior render, ...) and a style.
 On the left zone, paint with a brush and see the proposed image adapting live.
+If you lack inspiration, or for testing purpose, a example line drawing can be generated automatically.
 Mouse wheel to adapt cursor size.
 Voilà!

 ## Options
 The SD model can be adapted in the lcm.py file.
 Live drawing requires a strong GPU, I would advice to reduce image size (in main.py) if too laggy!